Physical and Recreational Therapy Exercise for Migraines

-At the Diamond Headache Clinic, our physical and recreational therapists teach patients a variety of techniques to improve their physical, cognitive, emotional and social well-being.
+At the Diamond Headache Clinic, in Chicago, IL, our physical and recreational therapists teach patients a variety of techniques to improve their physical, cognitive, emotional and social well-being.
 We work with you and your family members to identify and then implement exercise, hobbies, community involvement and daily living behaviors that have positive impacts on your headache condition.
 The goals are to rehabilitate, restore and improve function and independence, as well as to reduce or lessen the effects of the condition.
+Contact us today.

 Physical Therapy for Migraine and Headache